 Our High School Next Dor 2.0 program for students in 8-12 grade meets on Wednesday evenings at Temple Shalom.
 We also offer an independent study track for students seeking a more flexible learning option.

 Our Beyond Next Dor program is for current 11th and 12th grade students.
-Students meet monthly at the homes of either Rabbi Boxman or Rabbi Paley for dinner and thoughtful, Jewish based discussions about hot topics, text and teen issues.
+Students meet monthly on Sundays at noon for Jewish based discussions about hot topics, text and teen issues.

 When should my child start Religious School?